rotanov/fefu-mmorpg-protocol/README.md

 When equipping a `weapon` of subtype other than `bow` if there were `arrows` in `ammo` slot it MUST be unequipped automatically.

+If equipping has modified contents of other slots, then response MUST contain `slots` field, that is mapping from modified slot to id of item, that now is equipped in this slot.

 ### Request

     action: equip